Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Highlighting the importance of having a positive relationship, an extensive new study finds having an unsupportive or critical spouse brings an increased likelihood of depression.
+Highlighting the importance of having a positive relationship, an extensive study finds having an unsupportive or critical spouse brings an increased likelihood of depression.

 Led by Dr. Alan Teo, a psychiatrist with the University of Michigan, the study determined people with unsupportive or critical spouses were “significantly more likely” to be depressed, even compared with people not in an ongoing relationship.